This Dutch Apple Pie recipe is so easy to make! Instead of a double crust like a traditional apple pie, it has a fabulous streusel on top.

 - Homemade Apple Crisp is a family tradition.

 - Bloomin’ Baked Apples is the dessert version of a blooming onion!

 - Caramel Apple Mousse Cake has a creamy caramel mousse filling.

 - Preheat oven to 425˚F.

-- Spread apple pie filling out over the pie crust.
+- Spread apple pie filling out over the pie crust in an even layer.

-- In a bowl, combine flour, brown sugar, and ground cinnamon.
+- In a medium sized bowl, combine flour, brown sugar, and ground cinnamon.
 Cut in the butter until crumbly.
 Spread over the apple pie filling.

 - Bake at 425˚F for 30-35 minutes, until the crumble topping is evenly golden brown and the apple pie filling is bubbly.